a place to write your heart out. anonymous submissions for when you feel it. it doesn’t have to make sense. this is an invitation.

 that i don’t laugh as much anymore.

-not how I used to.
+not like I used to.

 i guess you could say i haven’t been feeling like myself lately.